CUBRID/cubrid-testtools/doc/shell_guide.md

 4. Check test result
 The results will be uploaded to qahome automatically.
 You can follow ['4.1 Verify regression test results'](#4.1-Verify-regression-test-results) to check the test results.

-## 4.5 Execute a code coverage test
+## 4.5 Execute A Code Coverage Test
 For code coverage test, just need to send a message.
 Login: message@192.168.1.91
 Send test message as: